-Products Sold with an External Power Supply: To qualify as ENERGY STAR under the Imaging Equipment Version 1.1 requirements, imaging equipment products manufactured on or after July 1, 2009 using a single-voltage external ac-ac or ac-dc power supply must use an ENERGY STAR qualified external power supply, or one that meets the ENERGY STAR External Power Supply (EPS) Version 2.0 requirements when tested to the ENERGY STAR test method.
-The ENERGY STAR specification and test method for single voltage external ac-ac and ac-dc power supplies may be found at www.energystar.gov/products.
+Products Sold with an External Power Adapter: To qualify as ENERGY STAR under the Imaging Equipment Version 1.1 Tier 2 requirements, imaging equipment products manufactured on or after April 1, 2009 using a single-voltage external ac-dc or ac-ac power adapter must use an ENERGY STAR qualified adapter, or one that meets the ENERGY STAR External Power Supply (EPS) Version 2.0 requirements when tested to the ENERGY STAR test method.
+The ENERGY STAR specification and test method for single voltage external ac-dc and ac-ac power supplies may be found at www.energystar.gov/products.

-Products Designated to Operate with a Type 1 DFE: To qualify as ENERGY STAR under Imaging Equipment Version 1.1 specification, an imaging equipment product manufactured on or after July 1, 2009 that is sold with a Type 1 DFE must use a DFE that meets the ENERGY STAR Imaging Equipment Digital Front End Power Supply Efficiency Requirements listed in Section 3C.
+Products Designed to Operate with an External DFE: To qualify as ENERGY STAR under Imaging Equipment Version 1.1 specifications, an imaging equipment product manufactured after July 1, 2009 that is sold with an External DFE must use a DFE that meets the ENERGY STAR Imaging Equipment

+Digital Front End Power Supply Efficiency Requirements.